primex-finance/keeper-public/README.md

 # Keeper Configuration

 ## Mandatory fields:
 `NODE_ADDRESS` - RPC provider to access the blockchain.
 Only websocket URLs are supported.
 Currently supported blockchains: Ethereum, Arbitrum, Polygon.
-Note, one keeper client can monitor only one network, to monitor multiple networks, you should launch multiple keepers.
+One keeper client can monitor only one network, to monitor multiple networks, you should launch multiple keepers.

+Note that not all RPCs are suitable for hosting Keepers.
+For example, most free public RPCs have strict restrictions in place that are not enough for the thoroughput that Keeper expects.
+We recommend using private paid RPCs with high limits.

 -----